jordanaston/T2A2_vinyl_data_API/readme.md

 **Method: PUT**

 - Arguments: The artist_id (integer) being searched for
-- Description: A route that allows a user to update an artist that is related to the user in the databse
+- Description: A route that allows a user to update an artist that is related to the user in the database
 - Authentication: JWT Required
 - Authorization: Bearer Token (user)